wowsiddanth/tp/docs/team/tlchicken.md

 * **New Feature**: Added the ability to enroll students into events.
   * What it does: `enroll` - Allows the user to enroll students into the events that the students want to participate in.
   * Justification: This feature forms part of the base product as it allows students to be used together with events.
-  * Highlights: This implementation was challenging as it required interaction between 2 different sets of classes which contain a wide array of subclasses - Student and Event, while making them all work together.
+  * Highlights: This implementation was challenging as it required interlinking 2 different sets of classes which contain a wide array of subclasses - Student and Event, making them all work together.
   It was also tricky to devise a way to load the current enrolled events of a student from the JSON file, as all students and events have to be loaded fully first before this can happen.

 * **New Feature**: Added the ability to remove students from events.